|Butterflies of North America|

 Order Lepidoptera - Butterflies and Moths

-Northern Pearly-Eye taking sap from tree wound in early spring
+Northern Pearly-Eye taking sap in early spring

 Family Nymphalidae - Brushfoot Butterflies include approximately 3,000 species worldwide, of which 160 or so live in or visit North America.
 Their unifying characteristic is the reduced forelegs of both males and females.
 These vestigial forelegs give rise to the family's common name.
 The habit of holding the forelegs close to the body is shared with many other insects, including bumblebees, flies, bugs and beetles.
 Considering how many insects do this, there must be some hidden evolutionary advantage to the state of having 6 legs but hiding the front two most of the time.